← Reference Deep-Dives Reference Deep-Dive · 11 min read

 • Theme codebook specific to each market

-• Key verbatim quotes in original language
+• Key verbatim quotes in original language, preserved with timestamps and participant IDs

 • Preliminary interpretation of what themes mean in cultural context